Accountant Southend

 Who Has to Register for Money Laundering Supervision?

 All accountants and bookkeepers, both employed and self-employed, must register for money laundering supervision if they operate as an accountancy service provider.
-According to Gov.UK, this includes:
+The HMRC anti money laundering guidance outlines the responsibilities of firms regarding compliance.

 • Auditors